Han Chinese: Taxonomic qualification

+Contending that the development of Han as an ethnonym "owed much" to interactions between the nomadic and seminomadic Hu people and the Han dynasty, academic Mark Elliot states that the idea of Han Chinese is "more the product of repeated efforts to create and foster political unity than it is the source of that unity."

 Nationalism

-Some critics argue that term has been particularly used as a tool of Chinese populist nationalism at the end of the Qing dynasty.
-This phenomenon is called Han Nationalism.
-The Xinhai revolution of 1911 saw the rise of Chinese nationalism as a primary competing ideology of the 20th century after its use in establishing the Republic as a populist, anti-Qing (Note: By virtue of being an ethnic supremacist ideology, it naturally positions itself against the Manchu's, the ethnic rulers of the Qing dynasty.) rallying cry.
+Some sources observe that the idea of Han Chinese has been an instrument of Chinese populist nationalism at the end of the Qing dynasty.
+The Xinhai revolution of 1911 saw the rise of Chinese nationalism as a primary competing ideology of the 20th century after its use in establishing the Republic as a populist, anti-Qing rallying cry.
 Though after the Republic was established there were policies to progressively ease racial tensions, such as the doctrine of Five Races Under One Union (五族共和; wǔ zú gònghé; literally "five-race republic"), Han Nationalism as a movement has remained to the modern day.
+Academic Kevin Carrico writes that the current conception of a Han Chinese identity is a modern historical development, having been promoted by nationalists near the end of the Qing dynasty "as a means of articulating and differentiating a seemingly singular Chinese majority from its Manchurian rulers."
+Academic Dru Gladney writes that the idea of a distinct han minzu is "an entirely modern phenomenon" arising from Sun Yat-sen and other revolutionaries' efforts to draw the loose communities of the late Qing empire into a national identity.